baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>3.
 Connect to the virtual machine via remote desktop connection.</b>

-Open remote desktop connection on your PC.
+Launch the Remote Desktop Connection application on your personal computer.

-In Microsoft Azure, navigate to the virtual machine we just created and copy the Public IP address.
+Within Microsoft Azure, find the virtual machine that was recently created and copy its Public IP address.

-Paste the public IP address into remote desktop connection, then press “connect.”
+Paste this Public IP address into the Remote Desktop Connection tool and click "Connect."

-Select “Different user” and input the credentials we used when creating the virtual machine being, “Labuser” and “Password1234.”
+Select the "Different user" option and provide the login credentials we established during the virtual machine setup, which are "Labuser" and "Password1234."
 </p>

 <p>